 Italian autoworkers go on strike, as troubled Stellantis faces pressure over production plans

-Workers in Italy’s troubled automotive sector are holding a national strike for the first time in 20 years, with a massive demonstration being held in the center of Rome
+Workers in Italy’s troubled automotive sector are holding a national strike for the first time in 20 years, with a massive demonstration crossing the center of Rome

-ROME -- Workers in Italy’s troubled automotive sector are holding a national strike on Friday for the first time in 20 years, with a massive demonstration being held in the center of Rome.
+ROME -- Workers in Italy’s troubled automotive sector are holding a national strike on Friday for the first time in 20 years, with a massive demonstration crossing the center of Rome.

-The strike, called by the sector’s three main unions, comes as tensions rise between global automaker Stellantis and the Italian far-right government, which accuses the car-making giant of relocating assembly plants to low-cost countries.
+Tens of thousands automotive workers marched through the capital’s streets, waving the unions’ red flags and holding banners asking for better work conditions.

+“We are working one to two days a week when it goes well.
+So, what we are saying today is that the (ecological) transition cannot be exclusively paid for by the workers,” said Riccardo Falcetta, representative of the UIL metalworker union in Bari.

 The multinational group, which was created in 2021 from the merger of Fiat-Chrysler and PSA Peugeot, recorded a sharp drop in output at most of its Italian plants in the first half of 2024.
 Over the past 17 years, the carmaker has slashed its Italian production by nearly 70%.